• Skip to main content

 Don’t confuse the issue of “can a filling be placed” vs. “should one be.”

 Dentists are humans just like anyone else.
-And sometimes an aspect of the treatment options they offer has to do with trying to satisfy their patient’s wishes (with cost issues often being the primary factor when crowns are involved).
+And sometimes an aspect of the treatment options they offer has to do with trying to satisfy their patient’s wishes (with cost concerns often being the primary factor when crowns are involved).

 Should the restoration be considered to be a “permanent” fix?
 Or instead, just an interim solution, with a crown hopefully placed before any further harm occurs?

-What constitutes a ‘big’ dental filling?
+d) Guidelines – What constitutes a ‘big’ dental filling?
 When should a crown be placed instead?

 That’s because when larger amounts of tooth structure are missing, the tooth is typically in greater need of reinforcement (a function that crowns, as opposed to fillings, excel in providing).